cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 11.md

 ```

-Actually this construction only gives a MAC and not a PRF, this construction provides only a MAC (Message Authentication Code), not a PRF (Pseudo-Random Function).
+Actually this construction provides only a MAC (Message Authentication Code), not a PRF (Pseudo-Random Function).
 This means that it protects integrity, but does not guarantee completely indistinguishable behavior.

 **Question**: What function $h$ is AXU (Almost XOR Universal)?
 Una funzione $h_s$ è detta AXU se, per ogni valore  $a \in \{0, 1\}^n$, vale